-- Agency Goal: Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth. - Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide education/ leadership training opportunities to ensure that people with DD and their families are included in the policy decisions related to the services and supports that affect quality of life and full community participation.
+- Agency Goal: Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth. - Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide education/leadership training opportunities to ensure that people with DD and their families are included in the policy decisions related to the services and supports that affect quality of life and full community participation.

-- Within resources and priorities, participate in at least one new significant policy initiative each year. - o Provide useful, timely advice and guidance on policy and legislative issues for the population of persons with developmental disabilities in order to affect policy and programmatic decisions in a proactive manner. - Through formal and informal reporting, routinely advise the Governor, through the Secretary's office, of emerging stakeholder concerns and policy issues. - Require that Board funded grant projects address systemic issues and include policy recommendations in their final reports, wherever applicable. - Through agency publications, website, and other distribution means, routinely inform consumers, family members, advocates, and professionals of current federal and state legislation or policy related initiatives and provide analysis which can assist stakeholders in developing and dissemination positions on such legislation. - Track disability related legislation and prepare/present legislative testimony on issues of concern to Board constituents. - Continue to sponsor and enhance the Board's policy fellowship and internship program, consistent with Board areas of emphasis.
+- o Within resources and priorities, participate in at least one new significant policy initiative each year. - o Provide useful, timely advice and guidance on policy and legislative issues for the population of persons with developmental disabilities in order to affect policy and programmatic decisions in a proactive manner. - o Through formal and informal reporting, routinely advise the Governor, through the Secretary's office, of emerging stakeholder concerns and policy issues.

+- Require that Board funded grant projects address systemic issues and include policy recommendations in their final reports, wherever applicable. - Through agency publications, website, and other distribution means, routinely inform consumers, family members, advocates, and professionals of current federal and state legislation or policy related initiatives and provide analysis which can assist stakeholders in developing and dissemination positions on such legislation. - Track disability related legislation and prepare/present legislative testimony on issues of concern to Board constituents.